stevetorr/wannier_shift/docs/guide.md

 ````
 ## Guide to Running on AWS

 In order to compare different implementations and make our results reproducible, we ran all of the above codes on AWS.
 The following are the guides to re-run our experiments using 400 files for serial_query_profile.py and 40 files for the others.
 Modifications of the codes are not necessary unless you would like to try with other number of files.
 We used 200 files to produce some of our results, so we have included comments for curious readers.
+Terminal windows were exported as texts and saved as example outputs [here](https://drive.google.com/drive/folders/1TPO2H14AS_1CgilDmRqsAZzv_I4oeqrX?usp=sharing), which can be helpful when comparing your output with ours.

 ### Serial Loading